-This paper proposes a unified zero-inflated Bayesian nonparametric (ZIBNP) approach that effectively meets the multipronged challenges of high-dimensionality, collinearity, sparsity, and covariate confounding to accurately detect the differentially abundant taxa across multiple groups of study samples.
-As its name suggests, the hierarchical model comprises a two-component mixture model; one mixture component is a point mass at zero, and the other component is a flexible Bayesian nonparametric model whose posterior adapts to the specific characteristics of the microbiome dataset.
-Technical and sampling zeros are cast in a censoring framework and stochastically inferred as a by-product of the posterior inferences.
-High dimensionality and collinearity (specifically, small $n$, large $p$ issues) are mitigated by allocating the large number of taxa to fewer latent clusters defined by shared relative abundance patterns and induced by the Chinese restaurant process \cite{MullerMitra2013,Lijoi_Prunster_2010}.
-The approach accounts for the available sample-specific covariates in a manner that relates the varying sampling depths to inferential precision while also conforming with the compositional interpretation of microbiome data.

-We apply the ZIBNP technique to analyze two publicly available microbiome datasets and infer the set of differentially abundant taxa while adjusting for covariates: \textit{(i)} The CAnine Microbiome during Parasitism (CAMP) study \cite{mdb} explores the impact of natural parasite infection on the gut microbiome of domesticated dogs.
-In addition to microbiome abundances, the data comprises animal-specific covariates for infected and uninfected dogs as the two groups; and \textit{(ii)} Global Gut microbiome data \cite{Yatsunenko2012} on human subjects belonging to three geographical regions (groups).
+We propose a coherent statistical framework called the zero-inflated Bayesian nonparametric (ZIBNP) model that detects differentially abundant taxa of multiple groups of samples while effectively confronting the multipronged challenges of high-dimensionality, compositionality, collinearity, sparsity, and covariate confounding.
+As its name suggests, the hierarchical model comprises a two-component mixture model for the abundance counts with one mixture component being a point mass at zero and the other component comprising a flexible Bayesian nonparametric distribution whose posterior adapts to the dataset characteristics.
+Technical and sampling zeros, introduced earlier, are cast in a censoring framework and inferred a posteriori.
+ZIBNP is a hybrid of compositional and count-based methods because it relates the sample covariates and library sizes to inferential precision while also accommodating the compositional aspect of microbiome data.
+High-dimensionality and collinearity (specifically, small $n$, large $p$ issues) are mitigated by allocating the large number of taxa to fewer latent clusters defined by shared relative abundance patterns using the semiparametric Chinese restaurant process \citep{MullerMitra2013,Lijoi_Prunster_2010}.
+We apply the ZIBNP technique to infer the differentially abundant taxa in two publicly available microbiome datasets: \textit{(i)} The CAnine Microbiome during Parasitism (CAMP) study \citep{mdb} explores the impact of natural parasite infection on the gut microbiome of infected and uninfected domesticated dogs as the two groups; and \textit{(ii)} Global Gut microbiome data \citep{Yatsunenko2012} on humans residing in three geographical regions as the groups.